CompTIA Security+ Exam Notes

 Relevance in investigations:

-By analyzing metadata, investigators can build a timeline of events, pinpoint potential sources of a breach, and identify suspicious activity based on when and where files were accessed or modified.
+By analyzing metadata, investigators can build a timeline of events, pinpoint potential breach sources, and identify suspicious activity based on when and where files were accessed or modified.

 Example of how metadata is used in investigations: